flutter/website/src/content/ui/assets/asset-transformation.md

 short-title: Asset transformation
 ---

-You can configure your project to automatically transform assets using compatible Dart packages.
+You can configure your project to automatically transform assets at build time using compatible Dart packages.

 ## Specifying asset transformations